0nix/ggj21/twine/evidence_questioning.md

 You say that precisely owning belongings that are potentially from a previous association are more than enough to arise suspicion of subversive attitudes.
 The rational thing would have been to shun and disassociate from the relation for one's own benefit and the country's.

 Sessler nods in agreement.
 Bayer shakes his head.
 "If the Lieutenant wants to continue with our previous pattern in leaping to conclusions, I cannot help but think this is a gross misuse of state resources." /n/n "What do you mean, Bayer?"
 Sessler asks, annoyed. /n/n Sergeant Bayer sighs and raises his hands.
 "Add it to the record if you want, Sessler.
-I will not be co-signing sloppy work."
+I will not be co-signing sloppy work." /n/n "Why, Bayer am I not surprised that likes of you want to be lax on suspicious persons?"
+Sessler tuts as he straightens up the papers against the desk. <- (TODO: check back for english accuracy of this action)

 (lambda superleader -1)